George C. Scott: 1970–1979: Established star

-Return to theatre

 Scott had a big Broadway hit with Neil Simon's Plaza Suite (1968), directed by Mike Nichols.
 The show was composed of three separate one-act plays all using the same set, with Scott portraying a different lead character in each act; it ran for 1,097 performances.
 Scott directed a production of All God's Chillun Got Wings (1975) which starred Van Devere and only had a short run.
 He directed and played Willy Loman in a 1975 revival of Death of a Salesman, for which he garnered another Tony nomination.
 Scott received a Tony Award nomination for his performance as Astrov in a 1973 revival of Uncle Vanya, directed by Nichols, which ran for 64 performances.
 Scott starred in a well-received production of Larry Gelbart's Sly Fox (1976; based on Ben Jonson's Volpone), which ran 495 performances.
-Scott returned to Broadway for Tricks of the Trade in 1980 with Van Devere, but it ran for a single performance.
-However, a 1984 Broadway revival of Coward's Design for Living, which he directed, ran for 245 performances.
-In 1986, on Broadway, Scott did The Boys in Autumn in 1986.
-In 1993, he appeared off-Broadway successfully with Wrong Turn at Lungfish.

-Television and supporting film roles

 Scott appeared in a television production of Beauty and the Beast (1976), with Trish Van Devere.
 He later starred as an Ernest Hemingway-based artist in Islands in the Stream (1977) directed by Schaffner and based on Hemingway's posthumously published novel.
 He had a cameo in Crossed Swords (1977) directed by Fleischer, then had the lead in Movie Movie (1978) directed by Stanley Donen, costarring with Van Devere, and Hardcore (1979) written and directed by Paul Schrader.